na-na-hi/renget/archive/lcbguide.md

 MD2 (Unlocked after chapter 4) | 5 | 30 | 45
 MD2H (Unlocked after chapter 4) | 18 | 30 | 150
 MD2H (Unlocked after chapter 4) | 18 | 30 | 225 (All 4 Weekly Bonuses)
-That last part might look off but it is less efficient to claim each bonus individually.

 **4. Thread & EXP Luxcavation**
 The first tier of each is unlocked sometime during chapter 2.
 Both can be either fought normally or skipped for extra Module cost if you hate farming.
 Skipping a Luxcavation gives 50% less for the Modules spent but 50% more for the individual run.
 It is more advisable to skip Thread Luxcavation over EXP Luxcavation, because Thread Luxcavation has daily bonuses.
 EXP stages have five levels: 8, 18, 28, 33 and 38.
 Thread stages have three levels: 20, 30 and 40.
 The higher the level, the higher the rewards.